How do you treat a sebaceous cyst?

 If a cyst on the scalp catches on a brush or comb, for example, this may cause pain, but cysts are normally only painful if they become inflamed or infected.
 Infections sometimes occur because the cyst has burst.

-Most sebaceous cysts do not need treating.
+Most skin cysts do not need treating.
 The best course of action is simply to keep them clean and not interfere with them.

 Surgical treatment can lance and drain or excise the cyst.